 The Kuiper Belt consists of rocks, comets, dwarf planets and plenty of ice, all in a variety of different shapes, colors and sizes.

 In 2017, scientists announced that Haumea is the first known Kuiper Belt object to have a ring system.

-Haumea’s shape has being described as oval-shaped, egg-shaped and the shape of a flattened football spinning end over end.
+Haumea’s shape has being described as oval-shaped, egg-shaped or the shape of a flattened football, spinning end over end.

-The largest dwarf planet in the solar system is Pluto, followed by Eris, Makemake, Haumea, with the smallest being Ceres.
+The largest dwarf planets in the solar system are Pluto, followed by Eris, Makemake, Haumea, with the smallest being Ceres.

 The order of the dwarf planets closest to the Sun outwards is Ceres, Pluto, Haumea, Makemake and then Eris being the furthest from the Sun.

 The orbit period for Haumea on its travels around the Sun is 283.3 Earth years.

 One day on Haumea only lasts 3.9 Earth hours, due to the fact it is one of the fastest rotating objects in our solar system.